jaateixeira/ScrapLogGit2Net/README.md

 # Outputs #
-Social networks capturing who codes who who in software project
+Social networks capturing who codes who who in a repository (not a software project can have multiple repositories)

 # How it works #